single-spa/single-spa.js.org/docs/starting-from-scratch.md

 To demonstrate routing within a specific SPA, our AngularJS application will make use of `angular-ui-router`.

-Using your package manager, add `angular`, `angular-ui-router`, and the sinlge-spa AngularJS helper [single-spa-angular1](https://single-spa.js.org/docs/ecosystem.html).
+Using your package manager, add `angular`, `angular-ui-router`, and the single-spa AngularJS helper [single-spa-angular1](https://single-spa.js.org/docs/ecosystem.html).

 Run the following command to install the necessary dependencies: